 Officials seek clarity from feds after farmworkers arrested

-Wilson Ring, Associated Press Updated 4:14 pm, Monday, March 20, 2017 MONTPELIER, Vt. - Vermont officials, including the three members of the state's congressional delegation, said Monday they are asking federal authorities to clarify their immigration priorities following the arrests last week of three advocates for farmworkers.
+Vermont officials, including the three members of the state's congressional delegation, said Monday they are asking federal authorities to clarify their immigration priorities following the arrests last week of three advocates for farmworkers.
+A spokesman for Republican Gov. Phil Scott said officials are working through the state's congressional delegation to learn more about the arrests.

 Add your comments below